Ciril08/AI4Devs-tdd/backend/prompts.md

 Hello copilot, today I'm expecting you to help me generate tests for a class that stores data in a database.
 You are a proven and experienced senior developer in typescript and you are a quality assurance expert able to recommend and perfectly implement a testing strategy associated with my use case to ensure maximum trustability in the code and maintainability for the future.

 First, I would like you to provide me with a testing strategy for the candidateService.ts class, explaining what you are testing and why.
 Please note that I need the strategy to be in line with what is usually done in the TypeScript testing community.

+## Prompt 2
+For test 'should add a fully filled candidate successfully' I have an error : TypeError: Candidate_1.Candidate.prototype.save.mockResolvedValue is not a function please explain me why and how to fix it